 - Attendance in meetings and response to messages

 - Family dynamics

 - Relationships in the residence halls

-You have a unique opportunity to contribute to a student's well-being through the submission of a CARE report.
-This information may be the activating event that gets the student connected to other campus resources, or may be an important piece of information to add to a previously submitted report.
+You have a unique opportunity to contribute to a student's well-being through the submission of a CARE Referral.
+This information may be the activating event that gets the student connected to other campus resources, or may be an important piece of information to add to a previously submitted CARE Referral.

 Appointments can be scheduled by calling (585) 275-4085.

-A CARE team member is available to provide presentations to your office based on the office's needs and desire for more information.
-Contact a CARE team member if you or your office would like more information about:
+A CARE staff member is available to provide presentations to your office based on the office's needs and desire for more information.
+Contact a CARE staff member if you or your office would like more information about: